0k/kids.file/README.rst

    :alt: Test coverage

-This very small module is part of KIDS (Keep It Dead Simple), and propose some python coding shorcuts on very common tasks.
+This very small module is part of KIDS (Keep It Dead Simple), and proposes some python coding shortcuts on very common tasks.
 Original tasks I've shortcuted often requires to know 2 to 10 lines of python or special cases or different modules location.